ambarishg/CareerRecommender/README.md

 <hr />

-1. Create the Models in Azure ML
+1. Create the Models in Azure ML.
+Run the `AzureML_recommender-tfidf` Jupyter Notebook in the RecommenderModels folder
 2. Deploy the Recommendation Microservice.
 The deployment steps are in `api\deployment_steps.md`
 3. Deploy the Professionals Microservice.
 The deployment steps are in `servicebusapi\deployment_steps.md`
 4. Deploy the UI Microservice.
 The deployment steps are in `ui\deployment_steps.md`